oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

    Where `<QUERY_NUMBER>` can be one of `1`, `9`, `11` or `12`.

 2. Compile the design through the generated `Makefile`.
-The following targets are provided and they match the recommended development flow:
+The following targets are provided, matching the recommended development flow:

     * Compile for emulation (fast compile time, targets emulated FPGA device).